Summary

 First things first.
 To claim any tax deductions, you need to be very organized and keep track of all your expenses.
 Whether you DIY or hire a tax professional, the IRS will want to see receipts for any itemized deductions you claim.

 If you have a rental home, your homeowners insurance falls under the umbrella of rental expenses.
-Yes, these can be deducted from your taxes.
+Yes, these are tax deductible.

 Homeowners insurance can be reported as a deduction on Schedule E of your tax return with property taxes, repair costs, and operating expenses.
 As long as you keep careful records, you should be able to deduct your entire premium from your rental income.